dylan-roussin/idm240-dmr395/midterm/README.md

 Put all midterm images into one folder.
 Folder name should be in this format: idm240s\_###midterm_dmr395 [replace ### with your class section number, replace jwt23 with your Drexel email account prefix.

+Don't send the zip as an email attachment.
 Zip midterm folder and upload to your web site.